craftcms/docs/docs/4.x/dev/twig-primer.md

 ```

 ::: tip
-If you want to switch between different parts of your template depending on the value of something, [switch](tags.md#switch) tags provide a simpler syntax than multiple `{% if %}` and `{% elseif %}` tags each comparing the same value over and over again.
+If you want to switch between different parts of your template depending on the value of something, Craft’s [switch](tags.md#switch) tags provide a simpler syntax than multiple `{% if %}` and `{% elseif %}` tags each comparing the same value over and over again.
 :::

 ## DRY templating